About Hilger

 Public schools in Hilger, Fergus County, Montana are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Montana Department of Education and the National Center for Education Statistics at nces.ed.gov.

-The Hilger Public Library provides access to public records resources including online databases, historical archives, and government document collections.
+The Fergus County Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fergus County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hilger, Montana residents are available through the local police department and authorized providers in Fergus County.
+Fingerprinting services for Hilger, Montana residents are available through local police (where present) and authorized providers in Fergus County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Fergus County Sheriff's Office for scheduling and fees.

 To register to vote in Hilger, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Fergus County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Hilger, contact the Fergus County Clerk's office for schedules and ballot information.
+For local county and state elections (Hilger is an unincorporated community in Fergus County and does not hold municipal elections), contact the Fergus County Clerk's office for schedules and ballot information.

 Property records for Hilger, Montana are maintained by the Fergus Montana Department of Revenue's Office and the Fergus County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fergus County, including parcels in Hilger.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fergus County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Fergus County offices at the county courthouse.
 The Fergus County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hilger, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Fergus County Clerk's office issues marriage licenses and maintains marriage records for Fergus County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.